Bach Steel - Experts at historic truss bridge restoration.

 Main Span Length

 View Information About HSR Ratings

 This swing truss bridge is complimented by a series of fixed through truss approach spans.
-The approach spans display an uncommon mix of pin connections and riveted connections.
+The approach spans display an uncommon mix of pin connections and riveted connections, something that consulting engineer Julius Schaub was known for.
 Lengths given are estimates.
 North of the swing span, there are some steel stringer spans that are modern replacements and not original to the bridge.

 Original / Full Size Photos